 How Do You Check Your IB Scores?

-Tests Are Graded on a Scale of 1-7
+IB Tests Are Graded on a Scale of 1-7

 What IB Scores Will Colleges Accept for Credit?

-After the results have been issued, schools can request re-marks for particular students if they feel the result is undeserved.
+After the IB results have been issued, schools can request re-marks for particular students if they feel that their results are undeserved.
 Schools can also receive a range of different types of feedback on their students' performance.

 Have friends who also need help with test prep?
 Share this article!